eczarny/picoSH/README.md

 To make building picoSH easier you should use the included Vagrantfile.

+## Including PICO-8 in the picoSH image

+picoSH does not include a copy of PICO-8.
+To build picoSH place an unzipped copy of PICO-8 under `rootfs/home/picosh/pico-8`.
+The PICO-8 binary should reside at this path.

 ## Vagrant

 picoSH can be built using Vagrant on the host system.
 Make sure Vagrant and VirtualBox are installed and simply run: